unikraft/eurosys21-artifacts/README.md

 experiments.
 If no action is provided, all actions are performed.

 Examples:
   ./run.sh fig_01      Runs prepare, run and plot for fig_01.
   ./run.sh prepare     Prepares all experiments.

 Actions:
   prepare              Prepares the host and/or builds dependent tools
                          and images before the test is run. run                  Runs the given experiment and saves the results. plot                 Uses the data from the experiment to generate the plot. clean                Clean intermediate build files from an experiment.

 Options:
      --no-deps         Do not try to install dependencies.
-  -D --no-docker     Do not use Docker for plotting.
+     --no-docker-plot  Do not use Docker for plotting.
   -l --list            List all tests and exit.
   -v --verbose         Be verbose.
   -h --help            Show this help menu.

 Influential Environmental Variables
   EXPERIMENTS_DIR      Directory of all the experiments
                          (default: ./experiments).
   DOCKER_FORCE_BUILD   Force build of Docker containers
-                       (default :y).
+                         (default: y).
   DOCKER_IMAGE_PLOT    Docker environment for generating plots
                          (default: unikraft/eurosys21-artifacts-plot:latest).
   PLOT_FORMAT          File format for the plot
                          (default: svg).
 ```

 Each experiment, and therefore directory listed in `experiments/`, is populated